 Tomato Farming Part Five: Harvesting and Selling

-Within two months of transplanting tomato seedlings, the fruit should be filling out and starting to turn color and ready for harvesting.
+Within two months of transplanting tomato seedlings, the fruit should be filling out and starting to turn colour and ready for harvesting.

 It’s best to cut them off with scissors or hand pruners with a short stub of stem attached—otherwise the area around the scar at the top may rot before you have a chance to eat.

-There are several circumstances where picking a tomato before it is fully colored makes sense:
+There are several circumstances where picking a tomato before it is fully coloured makes sense:

 – Some varieties, especially heirloom varieties, are prone to cracking around the crown of the fruit, which leads to premature rotting.
 Picking them before they crack avoids the problem altogether.

-– Tomatoes will not color up when temperatures are consistently above 86 degrees and will rot on the vine in the green state.
+– Tomatoes will not colour up when temperatures are consistently above 86 degrees and will rot on the vine in the green state.
 Bringing them indoors allows them to ripen fully.

 – Cool rainy weather exacerbates the fungal diseases that tomatoes are so prone to.
-If the fruit begins to rot as it colors up, bring plants in when green.
+If the fruit begins to rot as it colours up, bring plants in when green.

 Tomatoes do not need to be in a sunny window in order to ripen.
 In fact, they ripen much faster if placed in an enclosed space since they emit ethylene gas as they ripen.
 The greater the concentration of ethylene gas around the fruit, the faster and more fully they will ripen.
 A cupboard, paper bag or between sheets of newspaper are good places to ripen tomatoes indoors.
 They need oxygen to ripen, so don’t seal them up in a plastic bag or Tupperware.
 And above all, don’t put them in the refrigerator—they will not ripen at temperatures below 65.